ToxicFrazzles/multilogin/README.md

 # Multilogin
 Django app that provides Oauth2 based login

+DO NOT USE.

+This is currently highly work-in-progress and breaking changes are being made.
+You have been warned.

 ## Usage
 This can be used in a Django project as well as or instead of the default authentication backend.